contyk/malicek/README.md

 Alík's features.
 Currently limited to chat.

 Due to Alík's limitations, this service is inherently unsafe and using a public instance is not recommended.
 See below for details.
-However, a public demo instance is available at https://alik.contyk.dev/.

 ## Architecture